edHelper.com

 By Sharon Fabian

 1 The rainforest is green and growing and lively.
-In the rainforest it is warm all year long, and there is lots of rain, often over 100 inches of rain per year.
-Since sunshine and rain are two of the things that plants need to grow, you can see why the rain forest is home to many, many plants.
-In fact, more than half of the world's different species of plants live in the rainforest.
+There is lots of rain, over 100 inches of rain per year.
+In tropical rainforests, it is warm and sunny all year long.
+Since sunshine and rain are two of the things that plants need to grow, you can see why tropical rainforests are home to many, many plants.
+In fact, more than half of the world's different species of plants live in tropical rainforests.

 3 Another type of rainforest plant is the epiphyte.
 Epiphytes are plants that grow on trees instead of on the ground.
 Orchids, bromeliads, and ferns are rainforest epiphytes.
 Bromeliads are interesting plants that have leaves that form a holding tank for water.
-These leaf tanks can hold from less than a pint to more that 10 gallons of water.
-These little tanks of water are home to whole communities of small creatures including bacteria, mosquitoes, tadpoles, and other animals.
-There are also tiny epiphytes that live on a leaf including mosses, liverworts, and lichens.
+These leaf tanks can hold from less than a pint to more than ten gallons of water.
+These little tanks of water are home to whole communities of small creatures, including bacteria, mosquitoes, and tadpoles.
+There are also epiphytes that live on other plants, including mosses, liverworts, and lichens.
+Epiphytes get water and nutrients they need from the rain and air.

 Paragraphs 4 to 9: